M-HT/SR/games/Albion/release/windows/readme-Windows.txt

     - copy the content of this archive into C:\Games\ALBION

 5) run the game using Albion.cmd or SR-Main.exe
-    - run Albion.cmd in the game's directory: C:\Games\ALBION\Albion.cmd
+    - run Albion.cmd or SR-Main.exe in the game's directory: C:\Games\ALBION\Albion.cmd
-    - or if you don't want to watch Intro and Credits videos, run SR-Main.exe

 Music